CUH Logo

 What is the carpal tunnel?

-It is a short tunnel which sits between the bottom of your palm and the base of your wrist.
-It is made up of small bones of the wrist and a band of soft tissue.
-There are a group of tendons which bend your fingers.
-It also contains the median nerve which is responsible for the specific areas of sensation and movement of your hand.
+The carpal tunnel is a short tunnel which sits between the bottom of your palm and the base of your wrist (see image above).
+It is made up of small bones of the wrist and a band of soft tissue between the bones.
+Through the tunnel there are a group of tendons which glide back and forth to bend your fingers as well as the median nerve which is responsible for the sensation to your thumb, index, middle and half of your ring finger (see below), plus the movement of your hand.

 What is carpal tunnel syndrome?

-This occurs when there is pressure within the carpal tunnel.
-The median nerve becomes compressed and is unable to function normally.
+Carpal tunnel syndrome occurs when there is an increase in pressure within the carpal tunnel.
+The median nerve becomes compressed (squashed) and is unable to function normally.
 Common symptoms include tingling, or pins and needles in the fingers and hand, particularly at night.
 Weakness in the hand can occur and you may find that you drop objects.

 Surgery